CIPH3R9ja/Tinka391/README.md

-# Hello, I'm Rasheedah
+# Hello, I'm Augustine
-<a href="https://www.linkedin.com/in/rasheedahlandrum/" target="_blank">LinkedIn Profile</a>
+<a href="[https://www.linkedin.com/in/yusuf-austin//" target="_blank">LinkedIn Profile</a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

-Objective

-My background in Computer Information Systems sparked a strong interest in cybersecurity, and I'm now excited to pursue a career in this field specifically aiming to start as a Tier 1 Analyst in a Security Operations Center (SOC).
+**SUMMARY OF EXPERIENCE **
+Experienced Cyber Security Professional with a demonstrated history in leading and implementing comprehensive security strategies in diverse IT environments.
+Skilled in advanced cyber defense techniques, strategic planning, and managing cross-functional teams to ensure robust security infrastructures.
+Proven expertise in threat intelligence, incident response, and penetration testing, combined with a strong focus on aligning security initiatives with business objectives.
+Seeking to leverage leadership skills and technical expertise in a challenging Senior Cyber Security Specialist role.

 ## Skills